sschwarzer/ftputil/website/documentation.md

     some time if the directory has many entries.

 Bottom line: If you can, you should organize your FTP actions so that you finish everything before a timeout happens.
+If that isn't possible, you need to write code that can reopen FTP connections and resume operations on them.

 ## Writing directory parsers